What are the best practices for handling user input in PHP to prevent SQL injection attacks?

 $userInput = $_POST['user_input'];

-// Prepare a SQL query using a prepared statement
+// Prepare a SQL statement with a parameterized query

 $stmt = $pdo->prepare("SELECT * FROM users WHERE username = :username");